daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 Why do I use a Dell customized ISO?

 - Ease of drivers and specific packages management.
-- Simplify and shorten the support tickets.
+- Simplify and shorten the execution of support tickets.
 - Dell server, Dell software, it makes sense to me.

 ## Download the right iso image